amaniIS7/movies-App/README.md

 ### User Story
 You can see the user stories for our app [here](/readme/userStory.md)

-### wireframes
+### Wireframes
 You can see the wireframes pages [here](/readme/wireframes.md)

 ### Planning Documentation
 [here](https://docs.google.com/document/d/1QtjyVzi34M7S42N78QWBw4Xyjvx5la_o/edit#heading=h.gjdgxs)

 ### Future work:
-* storing the images into the database.
+* Storing the images into the database.
-* adding live scroller to the home page.
+* Adding images scroller to the home page.

 ### Authors
 * Alaa Alzahrani.